A pot shop at your door: Home delivery surges amid outbreak

 Around the state it's a case-by-case basis that is changing daily, but it appears much of the legal market is up and running, even as residents often find toilet paper, bread and other staples hard to find.
 Los Angeles, the state's biggest market, on Thursday issued an order designating cannabis dispensaries “essential activities" because “they provide services that are recognized to be critical to the health ... of the city," even as it shuttered gyms.

-Meanwhile, in New York, health officials notified medical marijuana dispensaries Tuesday that they are considered essential businesses and can stay open even if others are shuttered — as yet, no such order has been issued.
+Meanwhile, in New York, health officials notified medical marijuana dispensaries Tuesday that they are considered essential businesses and can stay open even if others are shuttered.
+On Friday, Gov. Andrew Cuomo confined nearly all residents and non-essential workers to their homes, starting Sunday, following California's near-lockdown.

 Dispensary operator Etain has seen more patients requesting 30-day supplies, instead of weekly, particularly before it became clear that dispensaries would stay open, chief operating officer Hillary Peckham said.

-Note: This story has been corrected to fix typo in business name Ganja Goddess.